left-curve/left-curve/book/networks/README.md

 Devnets are used internally for development and testing purposes.
 You can spin up our own testnet using the Dockerfile found in [docker/devnet](../../docker/devnet/).

-Each devnet comes with 5 genesis users.
+Each devnet comes with 10 genesis users: `owner` and `user{1-9}`.
 They use Secp256k1 public keys derived from seed phrases with derivation path `m/44'/60'/0'/0/0`.

 **Do NOT use these keys in production!!!**